naveen5136/CRUD_with-Api/README.md

+#
-# Getting Started with Create React App
+json-server package is used.
+To start json-server ##json-server --watch db.json Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).